 - Scope out a destination – Cruises are a great opportunity to check out places you want to visit but are not sure about.
 A quick stop in the port can help you decide whether you like the place or not.

 - Multiple destinations – Simply, more destinations in a shorter time.
-Not all people are interested in planning multi-destination trips on their own and on a cruise someone else does the job.
+Not all people are interested in planning multi-destination trips on their own and on a cruise, someone else does the job for you.

 - The social element – You can make new friends while cruising.
 Not only are you on a ship together, but you might also share experiences and excursions with potential new besties.

 - Entertainment – Cruise lines do a great job of keeping you entertained.
-There are activities and shows planned through the day and night to keep guests busy.
+Activities and shows are planned throughout the day and night to keep guests busy.
 You are not likely to be bored on a cruise.

 - Amenities – Cruise ships have great amenities.
 Whether you’re looking for a gym, a pool, or a sauna, you can bet the ship will have one.

 - Not enough time – While it’s great to see multiple destinations, sometimes you don’t have enough time to check out the stop.
 This is especially common if you’re doing an organized tour.
 On our stop in Cozumel, we did a dune buggy tour.
 It was great, but it didn’t leave us any time to check out the area by the port.

 - People everywhere – You are surrounded by people.
 Always.
 Depending on the cruise, finding alone time might be difficult.
-Unlike a resort or being on land, you can’t really get away from the crowds unless you stay in your own cabin.
+Unlike a resort or being on land, you can’t get away from the crowds unless you stay in your cabin.

-- Always on schedule – Usually when you travel you are scheduling your own time.
-On a cruise, everything is scheduled for you.
-Arrivals and departures, tours starts and ends are also on the schedule.
-Your meals are served at certain times and so is the entertainment.
+- Always on schedule – Usually, when you travel, you are scheduling your own time.
+On a cruise, everything is planned for you.
+Your meals are served at certain times, and so is the entertainment.